rampaa/JL/README.md

 * Halfwidth -> Fullwidth conversions (and vice-versa)
 * Hiragana -> Katakana conversions (and vice-versa)
 * Chouonpu conversions (e.g. can find 清掃 from セーソー)
+* Has a backlog (using the arrow keys will show items in the backlog one by one, scrolling up will show all the backlog at once)
+* Touch screen support (i.e. Left Click/Touch look mode)

 ## FAQ
 ### Why can't I look anything up?